Salty-sweet Maple Bacon Corn Muffins with rich flavor and southern charm!

 Maple Bacon Corn Muffins

-Salty Sweet Maple Bacon Corn Muffins – An irresistible cornbread muffins recipe with southern charm!
+Salty Sweet Maple Bacon Corn Muffins - An irresistible cornbread muffin recipe with southern charm!

 - Preheat oven to 400 degrees F. Heat a skillet to medium-high.
 Chop the bacon and cook until slightly crispy.
 Remove with a slotted spoon and set the skillet aside.